ailurivbr/EKS-Project-Ailuri/README.md

 Access is secured via:

 - An IAM role that can be assumed only by the IAM user arn:aws:iam::xxxx:user/xxxxx.
-- A source IP restriction allowing usage of the IAM role only from IP 52.94.236.248.
+- A source IP restriction allowing usage of the IAM role only from IP xx.xx.xx.xx.
 - Mapping this role to Kubernetes via the aws-auth ConfigMap.
 - Binding the IAM identity to a Kubernetes RBAC role with read-only access to all resources in the ops namespace.